GvozdenDelic/beer-list/README.md

 Features:

 - User login/logout via useReducer.
-Redux could be implemented instead, but I didn't think it is needed for this simple logic.
 - Adding a beer to favorite list on the listing page and displaying favorites count in the header if user is logged in
 - Simple validation that checks if the user has entered at least 3 characters
 - Pagination using React pagination hook